Vyral/sandy-eagon-blog/_posts/2023-09-08-stewardship-decisions.md

 Do you need new pear trees?
 I know a great nursery.
 Do you need a different home because it would cost you more to remodel than it would to buy already built?
 We can help you with that.

 In the meantime, I'm going to watch and wait for my pears and apples to ripen in the next few weeks.
-Then I'll be making pear-applesauce, apple crisp, frozen and dehydrated apple and pear slices...
-And more than once I will sit in the backyard, letting the pear juices dribble down my chin and thanking my Don for planting these gorgeous trees that remind me of him.
+Then I'll be making pear-applesauce, apple crisp, frozen and dehydrated apple and pear slices… And more than once I will sit in the backyard, letting the pear juices dribble down my chin and thanking my Don for planting these gorgeous trees that remind me of him.